By Barbara O’Neill, Ph.D., CFP®, AFC® [email protected]

 Past Performance is Indicative of Future Returns

-The truth is that academic research has found that over-performance of individual stocks or mutual funds can mostly be attributed to luck.
+The truth is that academic research has found that the over-performance of individual stocks or mutual funds can mostly be attributed to luck.
 There is little- if any- relationship between high past returns and high future returns.

 I Can Do Better Picking a Stock Than Just Investing in an Index Fund